roquec/portfolio/src/content/_projects/portfolio-website/index.md

 ### Jekyll Configuration
-Even though Jekyll is quite nice and simple it is convention based and opinionated in certain aspects, I had to tinker with its configuration to align with my vision.
+Although Jekyll is straightforward it is convention based and opinionated in certain aspects, I had to tinker with its configuration to align with my vision.
 My final setup separates all user content from the website's design and structure assets.
 Here is the folder structure:

 ```
 src